The Nuredduna Fountain: Why an Ornamental Basin Divides the Neighborhood in Pere Garau

 A fountain, many questions: daily life on Calle Nuredduna

-On a late Saturday afternoon the rumble of the garbage trucks mixes with the scent of freshly baked ensaimadas — and somewhere on Calle Nuredduna the ornamental fountain gurgles, a feature that has received more attention in recent weeks than many other structures in Pere Garau.
-Passersby spot paper cups and cans, residents find soap residue and lint in the water.
-Not every day, but often enough to upset people.
+On a late Saturday afternoon the rumble of the garbage trucks mixes with the scent of freshly baked ensaimadas — and somewhere on Calle Nuredduna the ornamental fountain gurgles, a feature that has received more attention in recent weeks than many other structures in Pere Garau, similar to a Plaça de la Reina: Small Repair, Big Questions About Fountain Maintenance.

 The central question: how much regulation does a shared space need?

 The debate on the corner is more than a cleanliness discussion.
 At its core lies the question: how can public space be designed and managed so that it remains both attractive and usable — without particular groups constantly disturbing others?
 Complaints range from increased cleaning burdens for shop owners to the feeling that the corner looks "less safe" in the evenings.
-At the same time, teenagers and residents use the basin on hot days because the city does not provide sufficient alternatives everywhere.
+At the same time, teenagers and residents use the basin on hot days because the city does not provide sufficient alternatives everywhere, even as discussions continue about converting sites into community facilities such as the old Metropolitan into a neighborhood center in pieces like From Cinema to Neighborhood Center: What Pere Garau Really Needs.

 What is often overlooked